Get a reservation for Thanksgiving at Midtown while you can!

-The alternative could be another year of expat Thanksgiving disasters.
+The alternative is another year of expat Thanksgiving disasters — you know the scene.

-You know the scene.
 Someone's cramped apartment, the microwave whirring in circular bewilderment.
-Carol (not her real name) proudly unveiling "mashed potatoes" she made by heating up potato salad from Lawson.
+Carol (not her real name!) proudly unveiling "mashed potatoes" she made by heating up potato salad from Lawson.

 We've all been there.